rickconlee/IaC-Portfolio/README.md

 ## People In the Story

-IT Department
+### IT Department
-Mason Carter - IT Manager, overseeing the department and driving tech modernization projects.
+- **Mason Carter** - IT Manager, overseeing the department and driving tech modernization projects.
-Elena Rodriguez - Network Security Specialist, responsible for safeguarding the company's digital assets.
+- **Elena Rodriguez** - Network Security Specialist responsible for safeguarding the company's digital assets.
-Alex Kim - Website Administrator, the go-to person for all website-related queries and maintenance.
+- **Alex Kim** - Website Administrator, the go-to person for all website-related queries and maintenance.

-Web Development
+### Web Development
-Jordan Lee - Senior Web Developer, tasked with overhauling the company's online presence and implementing cutting-edge web technologies.
+- **Jordan Lee** - Senior Web Developer, tasked with overhauling the company's online presence and implementing cutting-edge web technologies.

-Other Departments
+### Other Departments
-Harper Smith - Marketing Director, focuses on leveraging technology to enhance digital marketing strategies.
+- **Harper Smith** - Marketing Director, focuses on leveraging technology to enhance digital marketing strategies.
-Liam Johnson - Human Resources, spearheads the use of automation in recruiting and employee management.
+- **Liam Johnson** - Human Resources, spearheads the use of automation in recruiting and employee management.
-Sophia Martinez - Finance Analyst, utilizes advanced software for financial forecasting and analysis.
+- **Sophia Martinez** - Finance Analyst, utilizes advanced software for financial forecasting and analysis.
-Noah Zhang - Operations Manager, integrates tech solutions to streamline operations.
+- **Noah Zhang** - Operations Manager, integrates tech solutions to streamline operations.
-Ava Patel - Customer Support Lead, implements chatbots and AI to improve customer service.
+- **Ava Patel** - Customer Support Lead, implements chatbots and AI to improve customer service.
-Ethan Wong - Sales Executive, uses CRM and data analysis tools to boost sales strategies.
+- **Ethan Wong** - Sales Executive, uses CRM and data analysis tools to boost sales strategies.